-- Transfer to the lined baking sheet and spread the mixture evenly.
+- Transfer to the lined baking sheet and spread the mixture into an even layer.
 Bake for 40 minutes, turning it over with a spatula at 20 minutes.

-- Remove from oven and let the granola cool entirely (about 15 minutes).
+- Remove from oven and let the granola cool entirely (at least 15 minutes).
 Break it into clumps and store in glass containers in a cool dry area.
-Serve with yogurt, ice cream, or fruit.
 Enjoy!

 - If you don't have parsnips, just double the amount of carrots.